 Back online

 So, uh, I messed up.
 Around 3 weeks ago, I was supposed to be moving my servers to a new place.
-The problem - it had no internet.
-However, I was hoping to resolve it over a couple days, and therefore took my servers offline and brought them over without a second thought.
-Turns out, it was so much worse.
+The problem – it had no internet.
+I was hoping to resolve it over a couple days, and therefore brought them over without a second thought.
+A surprise awaited me.

-I thought we just had an expired contract with the ISP.
+I assumed we just had an expired contract with the Internet Service Provider.
 But what we actually had was a dead cable.
-I suspect construction workers damaged it when installing some of the wall-mounted furniture - maybe it was something else.
-Whatever the cause, we had half the cable short-circuiting.
-Luckily, you can re-wire a gigabit cable down to a 100mbps one with only around half of it intact, which we had done.
-That’s obviously mediocre, but better than nothing, especially when you’re a student short on time.
-After that, it was an extra week because for some unknown reason our ISP needs you to sign documents and send a formal emails just to re-connect the internet and purchase a static IP.
+I suspect it was damaged when we had some of the wall-mounted furniture installed – though maybe it was something else.
+Whatever the cause, we had half of the cable short-circuiting.
+Luckily, you can re-wire a gigabit cable down to a 100mbps one with only around half of it intact.
+That’s a disapponting speed in our age, but better than nothing – especially when you’re a student short on time.
+After that, another week was lost because for some unknown reason our ISP needs you to sign documents and send a formal email just to re-connect the internet and purchase a static IP.

 Well, it’s all over now.
-This site is now up, my Git server is now up, and I can listen to Impostor Factory soundtrack on repeat again.
+This site is up, my Git server is up, and I can listen to Impostor Factory’s soundtrack on repeat again.
 Nature is healing.

 What I’ve been doing in the meantime: